mskf1383/pashmak/README.md

 say_hello 'parsa';
 ```

-but also we can use this syntax to copy function argument to variable with better syntax:
+But also we can use this syntax to copy function argument to variable with better syntax:

 ```bash
 func say_hello ($name);